mostak-shahid/plugin-starter/README.txt

 License: GPLv3
 License URI: http://www.gnu.org/licenses/gpl-3.0.html

-AuthPress plugin that lets you easily create, order and publicize FAQs using shortcodes.
+Plugin Starter plugin that lets you easily create, order and publicize FAQs using shortcodes.

 == Description ==
-Authpress boilerplate for WordPress You can display your every FAQ section in 3 different ways accordion, collapsible, and block view.
+Plugin starter boilerplate for WordPress You can display your every FAQ section in 3 different ways accordion, collapsible, and block view.
 Includes shortcode options for different display configurations.

 = FAQ KEY FEATURES =

-* AuthPress, with unlimited tag and category support
+* Plugin Starter, with unlimited tag and category support
 * Create FAQ categories and tags
 * Create FAQ posts and assign categories and tags to them
 * Easy design layout to style your FAQ posts